Gillespie Dam: Failure

 The winter months of 1993 saw unusually high rainfall amounts that resulted in record flows through central Arizona rivers and streams, including the Salt River, a major tributary to the Gila upstream from the Gillespie Dam.
 At approximately 10:30 on the morning of January 9, the dam failed when a segment approximately 120 ft in length collapsed into the river.
 While the precise cause of the failure is unknown, the extreme flooding was almost certainly a contributing factor.
 The precise size of the flood was not recorded due to equipment failure, but an estimate based upon a high-water mark recorded on USGS equipment yielded a peak flow of approximately 200000 cuft per second, corresponding to a predicted 65-year flood, or a flood of a magnitude anticipated only once per 65 years.
 The previous high, recorded during similarly disastrous floods in 1980, had been 178000 cuft per second.

 Due to the failure, three underground natural gas lines were exposed and later severed by the floodwaters.
 The bridge downstream survived, and was deemed safe for travel.

 The remnants of the dam remain in place and the area is largely accessible to the public.
-A small earthen embankment exists to divert water into nearby canals.
+A small earthen embankment exists to divert water into nearby canals for the Paloma Irrigation and Drainage District.